10 Help Desk Workflow Examples to Implement Right Away

 • Closure: Once resolved, the ticket is closed, and the user is notified.

-This workflow is already a configuration within InvGate Service Desk.
+This workflow is already a configuration within InvGate Service Management.
 Once you have your help desk configured, you can choose from the following assignment rules for the routing process: round robin (goes to the next available agent), workload (assignment based on the agent's current workload), or free (agents pick up the tickets out of a queue).

 5. Service request fulfillment